 Natural cleaning solutions are non-toxic and safe.
 Even if your child or pet wanders onto the deck during or immediately after cleaning, there’s no risk to their health.

-On the other hand, natural homemade deck cleaners are gentle.
-They clean effectively without causing unnecessary damage to the wood.
+Natural homemade deck cleaners are gentle, clean, and effective without causing unnecessary damage to the wood.
 Your deck stays strong, resilient, and beautiful for longer.

 Preparing Your Deck for Cleaning

-- Remove all furniture, grills, planters, and other items on your deck.
+1. Remove all furniture, grills, planters, and other items on your deck.
 This gives you a clear, unobstructed space to work with and ensures that every inch of your deck gets the cleaning attention it deserves.
-Plus, it’s also a great opportunity to clean and maintain your outdoor furniture!
+It’s also an excellent opportunity to clean and maintain your outdoor furniture!

-- Take the time to check for any necessary repairs.
+2. Take the time to check for any necessary repairs.
 Look for loose or protruding nails, splintered wood, or damaged deck boards.
 These issues can pose safety risks and may hinder your cleaning efforts.
 Addressing them before you start cleaning ensures a smooth, hassle-free process.
-Remember, a well-maintained deck is more beautiful, safer, and more enjoyable to use.
+Remember, a well-maintained deck is more beautiful, safer, and enjoyable.

-- Give your deck an initial sweep and dusting.
-Use a good quality broom to sweep away leaves, loose dirt, and other debris.
+3. Give your deck an initial sweep and dusting.
+Use a good broom to remove leaves, dirt, and other debris.
 Pay special attention to the gaps between the boards, where surface dirt and moisture can accumulate, leading to mold and mildew.
 This initial sweep makes cleaning solutions more effective and helps prevent scratches or damage during scrubbing.

 Related Reading: Can You Paint or Stain Composite Decks?